Recently updated on: December 11, 2023

 The third consideration is the purpose of the loan.

-Is it for health or personal emergencies or just for 'wants' like a new pair of shoes or travel expenses?
+Is it for health, personal emergencies, or just for ‘wants’ like a new pair of shoes or travel expenses?

-If it's the latter, then it's definitely a 'no.'
+If it’s the latter, it’s definitely a ‘no.’

 The purpose of the loan is very important.
 Others may say that the lender doesn’t have to know where the borrower will use it since they will pay it anyway.

-However, since I will not gain any interest, I maintain the right to ask about the loan's purpose and determine if it is valid or not.
+However, since I will not gain any interest, I maintain the right to ask about the loan’s purpose and determine whether it is valid.

-You may refer to my other budgeting posts to help you with your personal finance.
+You may refer to my other budgeting posts to help with your finances.

 4. What are the Specific Details